Leaf spring: By blacksmiths

-Because leaf springs are made of relatively high quality steel, they are a favorite material for blacksmiths.
+Because leaf springs are made of relatively high quality steel, they are a favourite material for blacksmiths.
 In countries such as India, Nepal, Bangladesh, Philippines, Myanmar and Pakistan, where traditional blacksmiths still produce a large amount of the country's tools, leaf springs from scrapped cars are frequently used to make knives, kukris, and other tools.
 They are also commonly used by amateur and hobbyist blacksmiths.

 In trampolines

 Leaf springs have also replaced traditional coil springs in some trampolines (known as soft-edge trampolines), which improves safety for users and reduces risk of concussion.
-The leaf springs are spaced around the frame as 'legs' that branch from the base frame to suspend the jumping mat, providing flexibility and resilience.
+The leaf springs are spaced around the frame as "legs" that branch from the base frame to suspend the jumping mat, providing flexibility and resilience.

 Clutches

 The "diaphragm" common in automotive clutches is a type of leaf spring.